patrickdean/homegame/dm-agreement.md

 ## Unintended Consequences

-My goal is to help players understand the risk of thier actions.
+My goal is to help players understand the risk of their actions.
 I've played in far to many games where the DM describes a scenario that is not fully understood by the player and then commits the player to their course of action.
 I don't want to be the DM who says "well, that's what you said you were going to do" when the player didn't fully understand the situation.
-I will strive to give the players the information they need to make their decisions.
+I want the players to information they need to make their decisions to help ensure they're having fun.

 ## The Rule of Cool